 What Is The Massachusetts Used Car Lemon Law?

-The massachusetts used car lemon law provides legal protection to buyers of used cars who have purchased a defective vehicle.
+The Massachusetts used car lemon law provides legal protection to buyers of used cars who have purchased a defective vehicle.
 The law requires that dealerships honor warranties and repair defects within a certain period.

 Is My Used Car Covered By The Lemon Law?

-If you have purchased a used car in massachusetts that has a defect that impairs its value or safety, and the dealer refuses to repair it within the warranty period, you may be entitled to protection under the lemon law.
+If you have purchased a used car in Massachusetts that has a defect that impairs its value or safety, and the dealer refuses to repair it within the warranty period, you may be entitled to protection under the lemon law.

 What Should I Do If I Think My Car Is A Lemon?